shawn-goh24/goWhere/README.md

 - Allowing users to login/signup with [Firebase](https://firebase.google.com/)
 - Add and delete places of interest
 - Markers will be displayed on map for each added location
-- Add places of interest to initerary
+- Add and delete notes and cost of places of interest
+- Create itinerary by adding, deleting or rearranging places of interest
 - Invite family/friends to plan the trip together
   - Trips invitation sent using [Emailjs](https://www.emailjs.com/)
   - Allowing members to add new places